swoval/swoval/README.md

 Files
 =
-A cross platform (scala.js and jvm) project that provides a number of helpful utilities, including a reactive file system cache and a fast tool for listing the contents of a directory.
+A cross platform (scala.js and jvm) project that provides a number of helpful utilities, including a reactive file system cache and a fast tool for listing the contents of a cachedDirectoryImpl.
 See documentation: [files](files/README.md).

 CloseWatch